fperazzi/proSR/README.md

 `export PYTHONPATH=$PROJECT_ROOT/lib:$PYTHONPATH` to include `proSR` into the search path.

 ## Getting the Data
-We provide a script `tools/get_data.sh` to download the pretrained models and datasets that we used in this project.
+We provide a script `data/get_data.sh` to download the pretrained models and datasets that we used in this project.
 This is a large download of approximately 10GB that might take a while to complete.
 Individual links to the models and datasets are available in the next sections.

 ### Datasets
-The results reported in the paper are trained on [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K) ([7.1GB](https://data.vision.ee.ethz.ch/cvl/DIV2K/)).
-Improved performance, at the expenses of longer training time can be obtained adding [Flickr2K](http://cv.snu.ac.kr/research/EDSR/Flickr2K.tar) to the training set.
-The pretrained models released in this repository have been trained with DIVK and Flickr2K.
+The results reported in the paper are trained on [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K).
+Improved performance, at the expenses of longer training time, can be obtained adding [Flickr2K](http://cv.snu.ac.kr/research/EDSR/Flickr2K.tar) to the training set.
+The pretrained models released in this repository have been trained with DIV2K and Flickr2K.

 We evaluated the performance of ProSR on the following benchmark datasets: